ValdemarGr/catch-effect/readme/README.md

 ```

 ### Other ways of constructing Context
-There are several other ways to construct `Context` in the case that you don't `IO`.
+There are several other ways to construct `Context` in the case that you are not working in `IO`.
-If you are working in `Kleisli` a natural implementation exists.
+For instance, if you are working in `Kleisli` a natural implementation exists.
 ```scala mdoc:silent
 Context.kleisli[IO]: Context[Kleisli[IO, Vault, *]]
 ```